TheJumpCloud/SystemContextAPI/README.md

 ### Supported Endpoints

-The system context API can be used in conjunction with Systems endpoints and certain System Group endpoints found in the v2 API. found in our [API documention.](https://docs.jumpcloud.com/)
+The system context API can be used in conjunction with Systems endpoints found in the V1 API and certain System Group endpoints found in the v2 API.
+You can review our [API documention.](https://docs.jumpcloud.com/) for more details on these endpoints.

 - A system may fetch, alter, and delete metatdata about itself, including manipulating a system's Tag and Systemuser associations,
   - `/api/systems/{system_id}` | `GET` `PUT`